-Here’s the latest community-woven sculpture from July 16, in Strabane, Co.
+Here’s a community-woven sculpture from July 16, in Strabane, Co.
 Derry.

 I began to carve wood when my father passed on a few wood chisels, including a gouge, which belonged to my maternal grand father, who was a cabinet maker.
 That was in the early 90’s.

 A Maori-inspired carving standing 300mm high, carved from totara wood in 1999.

 Another Kiwiana inspiration, woven from hazel from the woods in the background, in Mulnamina, Glenties.
 1999